Cocu23/develop-data/README.md

 # develop-data
-these are the server and ui.R files for coursera developing data products course project.
+these are the server and ui.R files for coursera developing data products course project as well as the pitch.